dk14/crypto/chats/btc-audit/README.md

 Papers and publications.
 Can only give you AI screenshots of links.
 Most DOI and presentations are removed (for security reasons): [erased link1](paper1.png), [erased link2](paper2.png).
 You can send ones if you find ones, but security through obscurity would likely render links non-working shortly.
 Here is GPT-OSS admitting insecurity: [screenshot](ai-admission.png), as part of conversation, where some of the repo code was taken from, to demonstrate how easy is to get "privilleged" academic info from AI.

+Potential impact.
+"Explorer Network" cluster has to be built to outrun scanners (that AI suggests so easily).
+Paper wallets are not permanent anymore - have to update (write down new) seedphrases, when network detects risk.
+No permanent addresses.
+No permanent IDs on blockchain - long-term contracts have to be re-negotiated, it renders smart-contract VMs useless, only pure functions make sense (eg Bitcoin Script or DLC and [DSLs for it](https://dk14.github.io/mega-peers/docs/#/dsl)).

 ------
 ## Donations